 When we walked into Putu, we actually wondered if we’d booked the right place.
 For 25,000 each for 2 nights we had a room in a lovely hotel room which was complete with no less than three double beds!
 It also had a fantastic pool and the most amazing shower I’ve had since I left home.
 For rates and to book, click here.

-Hostels are expensive for South East Asian standards, but some of them are really very nice.
+Hostels are expensive for South East Asian standards, but some of them are really very nice; great for anyone backpacking in Bali.
 They’re great to meet other travelers and some of them include breakfast at super low rates.

 My favourite hostels were…